THE PLATINUM'S GAZE

 "Negotiate for father's inclusion.
 Joint enrollment.
 Protection for both."

-Yoo made another sound.
-Pulled at Jae-sung's shirt.
-When his father leaned down, Yoo forced words out:
+Yoo made another sound, he tugged Jae-sung's shirt, when his father leaned down, Yoo forced words out:

 Jae-sung's eyes widened.